akinomyoga/ble.sh/README.md

 ## Tips

-**Using multiline command line**
+**Using multiline mode**

+When the command line string contains a newline character, `ble.sh` enters the MULTILINE mode.

 By typing `C-v RET` or `C-q RET`, you can insert a newline character in the command line string.
-When the command line string contains a newline character, `RET` (`C-m`) causes insertion of a new newline character.
+In the MULTILINE mode, `RET` (`C-m`) causes insertion of a new newline character.
-The command containing newline characters can be executed by typing `C-j`.
+In the MULTILINE mode, the command can be executed by typing `C-j`.

+When the shell option `shopt -s cmdhist` is set (which is the default), `RET` (`C-m`) inserts a newline if the current command line string is syntactically incomplete.

 ## Special thanks